MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 - Optimize sales or marketing strategy and allocate budget more accurately for customer outreach.
 - Recognize and reward high-value customers through loyalty or rewards programs.

-Before getting started, reflect what CLV means for your business.
+Determine what CLV means for your business.
 We support transaction-based CLV prediction.
 The predicted value of a customer is based on the history of business transactions.
-Since configuring and running a CLV model doesn't take much time, consider creating several models with varying input preferences and compare model results to see which model scenario best fits your business needs.
+Consider creating several models with varying input preferences and compare model results to see which model scenario best fits your business needs.

 ## Prerequisites

 - At least [Contributor](permissions.md) permissions

-### Data requirements

-The following data is recommended for increased model performance.
-Fields marked as optional are still recommended.
-The more data the model can process, the more accurate the prediction will be.
-Therefore, we encourage you to ingest more customer activity data, if available.
+- At least 100 unique customers, preferably more than 10,000 customers

-- Customer Identifier: Unique identifier to match transactions to an individual customer
+- Customer Identifier, a unique identifier to match transactions to an individual customer

-- Transaction History: Historical transactions log with the following semantic data schema:
+- At least one year of transaction history, preferably two to three years.
+Transaction history must include:
   - **Transaction ID**: Unique identifier of each transaction
   - **Transaction date**: Date or time stamp of each transaction
   - **Transaction amount**: Monetary value (for example, revenue or profit margin) of each transaction
+- Less than 20% missing values in required fields

+Ideally, at least two to three transactions per customer ID, preferably across multiple dates.

+### Recommended data

+The following data is optional, but recommended for increased model performance.
+The more data the model can process, the more accurate the prediction.
+Therefore, we encourage you to ingest more customer activity data, if available.

+- Transaction history additional data:
-  - **Label assigned to returns** (optional): Boolean value signifying whether the transaction is a return
+  - **Label assigned to returns**: Boolean value signifying whether the transaction is a return
   - **Product ID** (optional): Product ID of product involved in the transaction

-- Additional data (optional), for example:
+- Additional data such as:
   - Web activities: Website visit history, email history
   - Loyalty activities: Loyalty reward points accrual and redemption history
   - Customer service log: Service call, complaint, or return history
   - Customer profile information

-- Data about customer activities (optional):
+- Data about customer activities:
   - Activity identifiers to distinguish activities of the same type
   - Customer identifiers to map activities to your customers
   - Activity information containing the name and date of the activity
-  - The semantic data schema for activities includes:
+  - The semantic data schema for activities:
     - **Primary key**: A unique identifier for an activity
     - **Timestamp**: The date and time of the event identified by the primary key
     - **Event (activity name)**:  The name of event you want to use
     - **Details (amount or value)**: Details about the customer activity

-- Suggested data characteristics:
-  - Sufficient historical data: At least one year of transactional data.
-Preferably two to three years of transactional data to predict CLV for one year.
-  - Multiple purchases per customer: Ideally, at least two to three transactions per customer ID, preferably across multiple dates.
-  - Number of customers: At least 100 unique customers, preferably more than 10,000 customers.
-The model will fail with fewer than 100 customers and insufficient historical data.
-  - Data completeness: Less than 20% missing values in required fields in the input data.

 > [!NOTE]
-> - The model requires the transaction history of your customers.
 > - Only one transaction history entity can be configured.
-If there are multiple purchase/transaction entities, combine them in Power Query before data ingestion.
+If there are multiple purchase or transaction entities, combine them in Power Query before data ingestion.
 > - Optionally, for additional customer activity data, add as many customer activity entities as you'd like for consideration by the model.

 ## Create a Customer Lifetime Value prediction